Board of Appeals

 - Publication and posting fee (all applications): $200

 The Board of Appeals process begins in the Department of Planning and Zoning.
 Applicants to the Board of Appeals will be asked to schedule a preapplication meeting before their application will be accepted.
 The purpose of this meeting is to inform the applicant of all the requirements, and to give them an idea of what to expect as the process moves forward.
-After the preapplication meeting, they can decide if they want to move forward with the process.
+After the preapplication meeting, they can decide if they want to move forward.
 If so, they will file their Board of Appeals Application (PDF).
 To schedule a preapplication meeting, please call 410-638-3119.

 A Board of Appeals Application (PDF) must be filled out by the property owner/applicant and by staff of the Department of Planning and Zoning.
 At the time of application, the fee will be collected.